nirrotsh/sparkexcercise/README.md

 ```

 Unlike Scala, you can keep the current java tools and code, and do not have to switch to a new language

+### The code contains
+#### main.kt
+Under src/main/kotlin
+It was simply a simple conversion of the basic chapter 4 exercise - just to verify for me that the code runs OK
+It creates a very simple RDD made of a list of numbers, map them to a new RDD containing their square roots, and reduces the original RDD to calculate the sum of the numbers.